cogini/mix_systemd/README.md

 `runtime_environment_wrap_script` to the name of the script.
 Default is the `deploy-runtime-environment-wrap` script from `mix_deploy`.

-systemd starts units in parallel when possible, but we may need to enforce ordering.
+Systemd starts units in parallel when possible, but we may need to enforce ordering.
 Set `runtime_environment_service_after` to the names of systemd units that the script depends on.
 For example, set it to `cloud-init.target` if you are using cloud-init to get [runtime network information](https://cloudinit.readthedocs.io/en/latest/topics/network-config.html#network-configuration-outputs).